 Poland’s economic growth since its liberation from communism in 1989 has been remarkably consistent and characterized by sound monetary and fiscal management.
 Since 1989, real GDP per capita has increased by over 2.5x.
 In 2019, GDP per capita stood at US $33,685, which nevertheless is still only some 70% of the EU median.
 This compares to 41% of the median when Poland joined the EU in 2004.
-The table below illustrates the ongoing consistency of GDP growth in the last five years:
+The table below illustrates the ongoing consistency of GDP growth in recent years:

 Today, Poland has a stable economy with a well-established macroeconomic position worldwide and favorable conditions for opening and running a business.
 Poland is the largest country in Central and Eastern Europe and the 5th largest in European Union.